aheze/aheze/README.md

 - An open-source app, [ProgressGif](https://github.com/aheze/ProgressGif)
 - An open-source library, [SupportDocs](https://github.com/aheze/SupportDocs), with [H. Kamran](https://github.com/hkamran80).
 For generating help centers with Markdown, in your iOS app! **Update 11/20: Now released!**

+### ✅ I'm working a lot on Find, and will get back to open source sometime in March.

 ### 🌱 I’m currently learning...
 - Web Dev — Starting with HTML, CSS, JS
 - Swift — there's still a lot more to learn